MattechLab/sops/docs/data-collection/data-collection_DEBI_protocol.md

 #### Run the Experiment

-- At the end of the ET calibration we are ready to run the experiment.
+- At the end of the ET calibration we are ready to continue with the experiment.
-- Wait for the sentence “In this task you will see a color dot.
-Please keep your eyes on the fixation point.
-The program is ready for the scanner trigger.
-Press s to proceed manually.”
+- Wait for the sentence regarding the initial description of the task: “In this task you will see...”

 !!! important "Due to the upgrade of the scanner, it cannot immediately start the acquisition after receives the trigger signal from the syncbox.
 Thus, we need to extract the temporal information of the scanner and ET respectively.
 In order to make such post-processing easier, we need to first start the acquisition, and then the eye tracker.
 Thus, the first trigger recorded in the pmu in the raw data will be exactly the same trigger that starts the eye tracker."

 !!! danger "The order: start of scanner -> press the button of syncbox is important and cannot be exchanged."